Silas Bent (naval officer)

 Silas Bent III (October 10, 1820 – August 26, 1887) was a naval officer in the United States Navy before the American Civil War.
 Silas Bent sailed both the Atlantic and Pacific Oceans and was recognized by the Navy for his contributions to oceanography published by the Navy.
-Silas Bent resigned his commission at the outset of the American Civil War, as his sympathy was for the Southern cause.
+Silas Bent resigned his commission at the outset of the American Civil War, as his sympathy was for the Southern Confederacy.

 Early life and family

 Silas Bent III was born on 10 October 1820 in St. Louis, Missouri, a son of a judge of the Missouri Supreme Court, also called Silas, with deep family roots in Massachusetts Bay Colony.
 His brothers included the traders William Bent and Charles Bent, the latter being the first territorial Governor of New Mexico during the Mexican-American War (until he was assassinated in the Taos Revolt of 1847).
 He married Ann Elizabeth Tyler of Louisville, Kentucky on 5 November 1857.
 They had three children: Mary Lawrence Bent, Lucy (Bent) McKinley, and Silas Bent IV, who was a journalist.